rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     The "digests signatures OK" message in the output shows the package is fine.

 2. Let us be malicious and deliberately alter the downloaded package.
 This can be done by adding anything to, or removing something from, the original package.
 Anything that changes the package in a way the original packagers did not intend will corrupt the package.
-We will alter the file by using the echo command to add the string "haha" to the package.
+We will alter the file using the `echo` command to add the string "haha" to the package.
 Type:

     ```
     $ echo haha >> wget-1.19.5-10.el8.x86_64.rpm